RULES, GUIDELINES, AND SCORING:

 - You must submit your script with a cover page that includes your script title ONLY.

-- The cover page does not count towards the overall script page count.
+- The cover page does not count toward the overall script page count.

 - It is recommended that you do NOT include your name, WGA registration number, and/or copyright information.